Helping spouses and parents deal with the legal side of breaking up

 - Visitation — A workable visitation schedule is an important way for a noncustodial parent to maintain a relationship with his or her child after a divorce or separation.
 In some situations, however, custodial parents may resist and litigation may be necessary.

-Call the firm for a free consultation regarding divorce and custody issues
+Call the firm for a consultation regarding divorce and custody issues

 Divorce is a complex and multifaceted process.
 But Intermountain Legal has the practical experience and legal knowledge to guide you through from start to finish.
-Call our office today at 801-990-4200 or contact us online to schedule a free 30-minute consultation to discuss your family law matter.
+Call our office today at 801-990-4200 or contact us online to schedule a 30-minute attorney consultation for the flat fee of $50 to discuss your family law matter.

 Intermountain Legal is located in Salt Lake City, UT and serves clients throughout all of Northern and Central Utah including Salt Lake City, Midvale, Sandy, West Jordan, North Salt Lake, Bountiful, South Jordan, Clearfield, Woods Cross, Draper, Farmington, Centerville, Layton, Ogden, Lehi, Provo, Orem, Park City and Davis, Salt Lake, Weber, Utah, Tooele and Summit counties.